habitat-sh/habitat/www/source/docs/build-packages-overview.html.md

 A non-interactive build is one in which Habitat creates a studio for you, builds the package inside it, and then destroys the studio, leaving the resulting `.hart` on your computer.
 Use a non-interactive build when you are sure the build will succeed, or in conjunction with a continuous integration system.

-1. Change to the parent directory of the Plan Context.
+1. Change to the parent directory of the plan context.
 2. Build the package in an unattended fashion, passing the name of the origin key to the command.

         hab pkg build yourpackage -k yourname